 PricingA mileage charge applies to all presentations.
 The charge is $1/mile for each mile from the center to the presentation site (one way).
 Weekend and evening programs are $25 additional.
 Holidays are $50 additional.

-Assemblies (over 60 participants): $250 for a presentation up to 60 minutes long with four live birds of prey and a raptor education specialist.
+School Assemblies: $250 for a presentation up to 60 minutes long with four live birds of prey and a raptor education specialist.
 No discount for additional programs.